 Instructions

-• In a large skillet set over medium heat, heat the oil until it's shimmering.
+• Heat the oil In a large skillet set over medium-low heat until it's shimmering.
 Add the garlic and onions, stir to coat with the oil, and then cover.
-Cook, stirring now and then, until the garlic and onion are very soft, about 30 minutes.
-It may be necessary to reduce the heat slightly to keep them from scorching and to add a touch of olive oil if anything starts sticking to the skillet.
+Cook, stirring often, until the garlic and onion are very soft, about 30 to 40 minutes.

 • Serve the egg salad on toasted bread as a sandwich or with endive, crackers, or lettuce leaves as an hors d'oeuvre.